rebeccapower/test/_pages/logo-design.md

 ## IslandoraCon Logo Design Contest

-Starting today and **closing June 17**, islandora is issuing an open call for a logo design for the IslandoraCon 2022 t-shirt.
+Starting today and **closing July 1st**, islandora is issuing an open call for a logo design for the IslandoraCon 2022 t-shirt.
 The theme of this year’s conference is "Destination: Mothership”, representing a return to the values and approaches that have made our community and software best-in-class!

 **→ Send an email to [community@islandora.ca](mailto:community@islandora.ca)** with the subject line: **IslandoraCon Logo Contest** to enter! **Make sure to include the image vector file, and your name in your submission.**